Beads Setup Guide

 # Expected: <hash> refs/dolt/data

-This guide was verified end-to-end on bd 0.61.0 and dolt 1.81.8+.
+The steps below are preserved for teams still on bd 0.59–0.63 server mode.
+They assume bd 0.61.0 and dolt 1.81.8+.
 Follow the steps in order — each step depends on the previous one.

 Prerequisites